swastiknath/reimagined-carnival/README.md

-# reimagined-carnival
+# PositionX Machines ExpressJS REST Backend
-ExpressJs Router PositionX Machines Backend
+This npm packages are built from scratch with the ExpressJS in CommonJS format for serving as the backend of REST APIs internally developed for PositionX Machines.